axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/statistic-chart/index.rst

 To utilize the Statistic feature on the Dashboard Configuration, follow these steps:

-- Navigate to Dashboard Configuration and select "Add Widget"
+- Navigate to Dashboard Configuration of the dashboard where you want to add the widget and select :guilabel:`Add Widget`.

 - From the dropdown menu labeled "Statistic Widget," choose from a variety of insightful charts.